 You own a business

-You didn’t build your business overnight.
+You didn't build your business overnight.
 How can you make sure it succeeds if something unexpected were to happen to you?
-Use a trust to designate who would make financial decisions for the business after you’re gone.
 You can also consider how to create a trust with a succession plan so your business can keep running without having to go through probate.
-This can be especially important if you’re not sure how other family members will react to change or if you have a business partner you don’t see eye to eye with anymore.
+This can be especially important if you're not sure how other family members will react to change or if you have a business partner you don't see eye to eye with anymore.
 Think ahead and discuss the matter openly with your potential successors to ensure that they are ready and willing to accept the role.

 Other times for trusts: revocable vs. irrevocable trusts

-Even if the categories above don’t apply to your situation, there are still reasons why you may want to set up a trust to to protect and share your assets.
-A revocable trust, for example, may help keep your assets safe from creditors in the event of bankruptcy or another financial issue.
+Even if the categories above don't apply to your situation, there are still reasons why you may want to set up a trust to protect and share your assets.
+A revocable trust, for example, offers flexibility and control in addressing future incapacity and avoiding probate.
 A revocable trust gives you the ability to change the terms of the trust or to revoke the trust entirely at any time.
 This is the main difference between a revocable trust and an irrevocable trust (which can be created for certain gift or estate tax planning benefits during your lifetime or at death).
 An irrevocable trust cannot be modified.
 Typically, a revocable trust would let you receive all of the benefits of the trust assets (the trust income and the right to use trust assets) as you choose during your lifetime.
-Following your death, the trust assets would be distributed in the manner you’ve directed through the trust terms.
+Following your death, the trust assets would be distributed in the manner you've directed through the trust terms.

 The difference between trusts and wills

 You may also find tax benefits to trusts, depending on your situation.
 With a generation-skipping trust, for example, you may be able to give assets to grandchildren tax free.
-If you’re worried about privacy, it’s good to know that your heirs can typically settle a trust privately.
-In contrast, a will typically becomes part of the public record when it’s settled through a court process called probate—and your loved ones may have to meet with a judge.
+If you're worried about privacy, it's good to know that your heirs can typically settle a trust privately.
+In contrast, a will typically becomes part of the public record when it's settled through a court process called probate.

 Wondering how to create a trust that might be right for your individual situation?
-Check out this helpful guide to the different types of trusts.
+Check out this helpful guide to the different types of trustsOpens dialog.

 3 easy steps to create a trust